 In terms of spending their is no need for NATO to spend a trillion dollars a year.

-Decades of dismantling our military strength across NATO will come back to haunt us if Russia moved against us.
+6. Decades of dismantling our military strength across NATO will come back to haunt us if Russia moved against us.
 We need the ability to rapidly deploy enough forces to any aggression to deter a coup de main.
 Unfortunately we’re pollitically & military feeble, our main strengths being in denying reality with nausiating routine spin.
 Nato could find itself commited beyond its current capacity very quickly, putting what few troops we have at dreadfully high risk, not to mention the freedom & liberty we enjoy.
-The only option would be for the USA to bail us out of the mess we’ve… Read more »
+The only option would be for the USA to bail us out of the mess we’ve made or the early use of nukes, which any sane person should avoid as long as possible!

 “This is a resurgence that has come very quickly.